 - original research.

-An outline or draft of the proposed paper must be submitted to RNZCUC at the stage before starting intensive work so that relevance can be ascertained and research direction agreed.
-Outlines and final papers should be emailed to email@example.com.
+Those considering the MLP should read the instructions before commencing.
+It is important that you submit an outline or draft of the proposed paper before starting intensive work so that relevance can be ascertained and research direction agreed.
+Outlines and final papers should be emailed to firstname.lastname@example.org.

 We will ask authors of projects that have received a pass mark if we can publish the paper on the research page of the website.